 Additionally, with the expanding use of tools outside the company’s jurisdiction, employees can inadvertently compromise company security and leave sensitive information vulnerable to discovery and misuse.

 “It’s important for senior management to actively promote the intranet and engage in social collaboration,” says Susan Hanley.
 “If it doesn’t matter to senior management, it won’t matter to employees.”
 In other words, if adoption of the intranet doesn’t come from the top down, employees will ignore the new platform and continue using the jumble of social collaboration tools they’ve already chosen.

-A good intranet that employees and managers use together gives managers a better idea about what’s working and what’s not in their organization while providing employees the means to communicate across business functions with less friction and frustration.
+A good social intranet that employees and managers use together gives managers a better idea about what’s working and what’s not in their organization while providing employees the means to communicate across business functions with less friction and frustration.

 To check out more about social collaboration in the digital workplace, check out our eBook, “The New Social Intranet: How We Collaborate in the Digital Age.”
 It seeks to understand where your organization’s intranet is today and how to get it to where you want it to be in the future.